 You may want to select SO1V if this is your first experience with N1MM.
 SO1V allows N1MM to control VFO A in your transceiver.
-If you are an experienced contester and understand how to operator in split mode (for example, working DX on 40 meter sideband) you may want to select SO2V.
+If you are an experienced contester and understand how to operate in split mode (for example, working DX on 40 meter sideband), and especially if you have a radio with dual receivers, you may want to select SO2V.
 It allows N1MM to simultaneously control both VFO A and VFO B in your transceiver.
 If you are an advanced contester, whose station is configured with TWO transceivers (one for running contacts and the other for searching for new multipliers), then you will want to select SO2R.

-Now identify which port you have physically connected between your computer and the radio (or in the case of USB, the virtual serial port it has created).
-Click the drop-down arrow under Radio, and select your specific radio model.
-For this example, I've assumed COM3 and a Yaesu radio.
-Virtually all Kenwood models use the one common radio configuration, while Yaesu and Icom radios are generally designated by the specific model number - refer to the manual under "Supported Radios" for more information.
-Icom radios require a Radio Address (Hex Code) - see the manual for more information.
+One of the advances in N1MM+ is that you can use any COM port numbered 1-99.
+Click the drop-down arrow to the right of the Port column, and you will see all the serial ports, hardware or USB/virtual, that are active on your PC.
+Select the one that is connected to your radio.
+Now click the drop-down arrow to the right of the Radio column, and select your specific radio model.
+Virtually all Kenwood models use the one common radio configuration, while Yaesu and Icom radios are generally designated by the specific model number - refer to the manual under supported radios for more information.
+Icom radios also require a Radio Address (Hex Code) - that's in the same place.